pmichaillat/intermediate-macro/README.md

 ### Quizzes

-The `quizzes` folder contains the Pages source files for the quizzes:
+The `quizzes` folder contains the Pages source files to the quizzes:

 + `quiz1.pages`, `quiz1.pdf` – Quiz on macroeconomic concepts
 + `quiz2.pages`, `quiz2.pdf` – Quiz on IS-LM model of business cycles